tylertian123/ryver-latexbot/usage_guide.md

 Command prefixes can only be set through the config file at the moment.
 See [Configuring LaTeX Bot](#configuring-latex-bot) for details.

+## Access Rules
+Access Rules are a powerful and flexible way of controlling access to commands.
+They work together with access levels to grant and restrict access.

+With Access Rules, Org Admins can control access to commands based on users or roles.
+E.g. Allowing users with a certain role to access a command even though their access level might not be high enough.

+Each command may have a number of access rules associated with it.
+Here are all the types of access rules:
+  - `level`: Override the access level of the command.
+  - `allowUser`: Allow a user to access the command regardless of their access level.
+  - `disallowUser`: Disallow a user to access the command regardless of their access level.
+  - `allowRole`: Allow users with a role to access the command regardless of their access level.
+  - `disallowRole`: Disallow users with a role to access the command regardless of their access level.

+If there is a conflict between two rules, the more specific rule will come on top;
+i.e. rules about specific users are the most powerful, followed by rules about specific roles, and then followed by general access level rules.
+Rules that disallow access are also more powerful than rules that allow access.
+E.g. "disallowRole" overrides "allowRole", but "allowUser" still overrides them both as it's more specific.

+To view and manage Access Rules, use the `accessRule` command or the [Configuration JSON](#configuring-latex-bot).
+The syntax of the `accessRule` command is thoroughly explained in `@latexbot help accessRule`.

 ## Updating Cached Chat Data
 In order to make LaTeX Bot boot up faster, the internal data for users/teams/forums are all cached.
 This means that they're not automatically updated when a new user/team/forum is created, and as a result, LaTeX Bot may not recognize them.